lansinghd/ADVi3pp-User-Manual/How-to-Flash.md

 ![lcd-board-microsd](https://user-images.githubusercontent.com/981049/31637212-f5511148-b2cd-11e7-958a-9f496205c498.jpg)

-- Turn on the printer (either by connecting it to power or by connecting the USB slot to the computer)
+- urn on the printer; either by connecting it to power or by connecting the USB slot to the computer
-- The screen turns blue and then every image will appear one by one
+- The screen will turn blue, then every image will appear one by one
-- After around 2 or 3 minutes, no more images appear
+- After about 2 or 3 minutes, no more images will appear
 - Turn off the printer and remove the microSD card
-- Re-assemble the front panel, do not forget the two M3 screws on the top
+- Re-assemble the front panel, do not forget the two M3 grub screws on top of the linear rod holders
 - Turn the printer on.
 If you are flashing **ADVi3++** for the first time, the new screens will not appear until you flash the Mainboard part.

 ### LCD Enclosure